drus/test_stuff/README.md

 test_stuff
 ==========
-Just testing.

-ImageStackLoader
-An image stack loader :) Useful to preload css images for example.
+ImageStackLoader: an image stack loader :) Useful to preload css images for example.
 Define progress and complete handlers and set an images array to preload.

 $(function(){